jyoti145/My-Cart/README.md

-# FriedShop : A e-commerce website built with ReactJS
+# My-Cart : A e-commerce website built with ReactJS

 ### Description